 Notice of the ANNUAL GENERAL MEETING of the Chesapeake Bay Retriever Club

 According to the club rules, half the committee retire annually.
-The following committee members are retiring in 2024: Cathy Broomfield, Chris Hewitson, Joy Middleton, James Newton, Mark Straw.
-Cathy, Chris, Joy and James are willing to stand for re-election.
-Mark will be standing down.
+The following committee members are retiring in 2025: Maddie Mahon-Hunns, David Rigby, David Thompson, Sue Worrall.
+David Thompson and Sue Worrall are willing to stand for re-election.

 Items for the agenda and nominations (in writing) for Committee, Secretary, Treasurer and Chairman of the Club, signed by both proposer and seconder, must be with the Secretary at least 28 days prior to the AGM.
 Please include a brief biographical note (around 200 words) detailing your interest and involvement with Chesapeakes.